 PSA: That Feminine Body Wash Is Doing Your Vagina More Harm Than Good

 Experts have long agreed that there are two kinds of douches to avoid in this world: the ones shotgunning Natty Light and the ones with pretty flowers on the box.
 (Although, it's entirely true that only one category of said experts have medical degrees.)
-The reason behind the latter is simply because the human vagina — or, rather, the "vulva" — has been described as a self-cleaning organ, so you needn't flush it out with fancy floral scents to keep it healthy.
+The reason behind the latter is simply because the human vagina has been described as a self-cleaning organ, so you needn't flush it out with fancy floral scents to keep it healthy.

-Recently, though, the beauty market has seen a spike in cleansing wipes and feminine washes made specifically for your ladybits — perhaps due in part to the rise of the "vajacial," a facial that happens nowhere near the face — the majority of which sprinkle words like "antiseptic," "gentle," and "low pH" onto the bottles to make them sound safer.
+Recently, though, the beauty market has seen a spike in cleansing wipes and feminine washes made specifically for your ladybits — or, more specifically, the vulva — with the majority of which sprinkling words like "antiseptic," "gentle," and "low pH" onto the bottles to make them sound safer.
 But are they, really?

 In a word: sometimes — but you definitely don't need one.
 In fact, you don't need anything but a splash of water to keep it clean.
 "Patients are worried about odor or infection," urogynecologist Maria Canter, MD, FPMRS, FACOG, MSC, told POPSUGAR.
 "They don't want to feel embarrassed about how they smell.
 But you only need to wash the outside of your vagina with water, and you do not need to wash the inside at all."